rust-random/book/src/guide-seeding.md

 behave badly when seeded from the same type of generator (in this case, Xorshift generates a clone).
 For cryptographic PRNGs this is not a problem;
 for others it is recommended to seed from a different type of generator.
-[`ChaCha8Rng`] is an excellent choice for a fast, non-cryptographic deterministic master generator.
+[`ChaCha8Rng`] is an excellent choice for a deterministic master generator (but for cryptographic uses, prefer the 12-round variant or higher).

 ### A simple number